kjhsdgf/Collin-Neural-Network/Network Class/Documentation.md

 #### Description:
 This method will randomly assign the value to the matrix passed to it.
 The values generated will be based on the distribution().
 It will consist of a nested loop going through each element in the matrix.
 Each element in the matrix will be assigned with pseudorandom numbers as the distribution(), which is defined outside the class allows.

-### 10. createNetworkFile()
+### 10. writeToFile()
 #### Syntax:
-	bool Network :: createNetworkFile();
+	bool Network :: writeToFile();
 #### Return Type:
 This returns a boolean flag, which is true or false.
 #### Description:
-This method creates a file of the name "Previous_Network_[Date and Time]".
+This method creates a file of the name "Previous_Network_[Day and Time]".
 If open, the method writes the required values such as the weights and biases vectors, layerSizes vector and the number of layers to the file created.
 It returns true once the writing is performed.
 If the file, with the name passed doesn't open, this method returns false.

 ### 11. hadamardProduct()
 #### Syntax: